nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. The user specifies an applicant name and phone that represents an `Person` to be advanced.
 1. If the name and phone is not provided, an error is thrown and the user is prompted to enter the command correctly via an error message.
+1. The applicant is cross-referenced in the `Model` to check if it exists.
+      If it does not, then an error is raised to inform the user.
 1. The status must be either Applied or Shortlisted.
 Else, then an error is raised to inform the user.
 1. If the interview datetime is not provided when the status is Applied, the user will be prompted to enter the command correctly via an error message.